ikrima/gamedevguide/contents/guides/ue4guide/build-guide-old/Build & Target File Demystified.md

 >
 > • compile all C++ modules

-•A module is compiled if it is...
+•A module is compiled if it is\...

 > • a dependency of another module
 >